Single Keyword Ad Groups (SKAGs) – All You Need to Know & More [VIDEO]

-Single keyword ad groups aka SKAGs are one of the top weapons you’ve been looking for to crush your AdWords competition. 🚀
+Single keyword ad groups aka SKAGs are one of the top weapons you’ve been looking for to crush your Google Ads competition. 🚀

-By skyrocketing your AdWords results to new heights you maybe only dared dream of.
-I dare you to let me convince you! 😏
+By skyrocketing your Google Ads results to new heights you maybe only dared dream of.
+I dare you to let me convince you! 🤓

-The following chart depicts the immediate growth we’ve seen when adding SKAGs to a company’s AdWords account:
+The following chart depicts the immediate growth we’ve seen when adding SKAGs to a company’s Google Ads account:

-By now, you must have realised that AdWords is a marketing channel that’s worth targeting at least some portion of your budget and efforts to.
+By now, you must have realized that Google Ads is a marketing channel that’s worth targeting at least some portion of your budget and efforts to.
 Surely, you’ll want to do it in the most cost-effective way.